Zum Hauptinhalt springen

 Ist Laufen schlecht für die Knie?

 It is not Laufen that's bad for your knees, but running when your knees can't take the stress that the activity places on them.
-If you have no existing knee or other joint problems, fitness experts like Laura Williams advise running as a way to keep your knees healthy:
+If you have no existing knee or other joint issues, fitness specialists like Laura Williams advise running as a way to keep your knees healthy.

 If running isn't bad for your knees, why then do knee pain and injuries sometimes occur?
 Running is high-impact because it involves jolting movements as your feet leave and hit the ground.
 This can be jarring on your joints and particularly your knees, the impact putting a high level of stress on them.